 BIO

 Lukáš obtained his MA in Philosophy and PhD in Environmental Studies at Masaryk University in Brno, Czech Republic.
-He is a co-founding member of TAH - Centre for Innovations in Technology, Art, and Humanities.

 CONTACT

-Email: lukas [at] antikythera [dot] org
+Email: lukas [at] substrate [dot] services

 ENS: likavcan [dot] eth